leslieDLcy/double_event_dataset/README.md

             # create new ObsPy Trace
             # first update the stats (Trace metadata)
             new_metadata = maxtrace.stats.copy()
-            new_metadata.npts = new_data_len  # update stats and pass them:
+            new_metadata.npts = new_data_len
+            # now create the Trace:
             new_trace = Trace(new_data, header=new_metadata)
             # append Trace:
             multievent_traces.append(new_trace)
-            # or create your data (e.g. spectrogram),
-            # or gain, save to file, maybe using event information from
-            # 'metadata'.
-E.g., a quik unique value might be using the
-            # _segment_id (database ID):
+            # Now it's up to the user: you can continue the processing
+            # and save the result and/or save the newly created Trace
+            # now.
+A good unique file name could be created by merging
+            # the two source segment ids.
+These ids refer to the source
+            # database and serve the purpose of providing unique identifiers
+            # for all waveforms:
             filename = "%d-%d.mseed" % (metadata1._segment_db_id,
                                         metadata2._segment_db_id)
             # and then save it wherever you want ...